In at the low end: the best acoustic bass revealed

 Loud enough to be used unplugged for impromptu jamming sessions – the solid spruce top really helps in this regard.
 Amplified, you’ll need to show some restraint; push the volume too high and there’s the risk of feedback.

-In summary however, the Fender CB-60SCE punches well above its weight.
+In summary however, the Fender CB-60SCE acoustic bass punches well above its weight.
 And it’s an instrument that transcends abilities.
 Newbies, intermediate players and pros will like it.
+It certainly is one of the best acoustic bass guitars at the budget end of the market.

-Apparently named for a famous stop along US Route 66, perhaps the most striking aspect of the Fender Kingman is the mahogany, slim taper, C-shape Fender Jazz Bass neck.
+Apparently named for a famous stop along US Route 66, perhaps the most striking aspect of the Fender Kingman acoustic bass is the mahogany, slim taper, C-shape Fender Jazz Bass neck.

 For that reason alone this is an acoustic bass that will probably suit those making the transition from an electric.
 Even the ‘four-in-line’ headstock will look reassuringly familiar – but don’t forget this is an acoustic bass – you will need to get used to the extra body depth (4”).